home-assistant-ecosystem/python-iceportal/README.rst

 - The next stop
 - The arrival track in the next station
 - The arrival time for the next station
+- Current speed of the train

 Development
 -----------

-For development is recommended to use a ``venv``.
+For development use ``poetry``.

 .. code:: bash

-    $ python3 -m venv .
-    $ source bin/activate
-    $ python3 setup.py develop
+    $ poetry run python example.py

 License
 -------